 Agility permeates the everyday life of development departments.
 Where it is not yet practiced, it is being introduced.
 But what does the change from conventional to agile development approaches look like?
-What are the pitfalls and how will quality assurance, especially testing, change as a result?
-What are the consequences of this for familiar roles in testing?
-It is obvious that the shift to an agile approach will bring profound changes.
-Even testing will not be spared.
-So let's embrace the change and discover the possibilities for testing.
+What are the pitfalls and how does it change quality assurance, especially testing?
+What are the consequences for familiar roles in testing?
+It is obvious that the shift to an agile approach entails profound changes.
+Test is not spared either.
+So let's embrace the change and discover the opportunities for testing.

 Agile is often promoted as a project management method.
 This is understandable, because the consulting industry thrives on packaging ideas into sellable and tangible products.
 Thus, there are many different variants of Agile with different names, which contain a wealth of tool sets, methods and procedures.
 And those who dutifully implement them should be allowed to experience the benefits: Reducing bureaucracy, accelerating the development of effectively useful results, and maximizing customer value.

 In our view, however, agility is much more than that.
 It is a culture and an attitude that allows a team to pursue their goals in a self-organizing, courageous and transparent way.
 And through this, profound changes occur: more self-efficacy of the employees, more engagement, greater satisfaction and more flow in the implementation of tasks.

 However, changes don't fall from the sky and rarely turn out purely as described in the textbook.
 You simply have to start with the concrete work somewhere.
 All the agile principles, methods, best practices, procedures and defined approaches are a very good start.